Effortless User and Group Sync for miniOrange

 Step 2: Setup User Sync & Group Sync app

-• User and gruop provisioning in Jira, Confluence, Bitbucket Select Provider
+• LDAP sync in user and gruop provisioning in Jira, Confluence, Bitbucket User Sync

 • Select the User Sync Settings tab from the left sidebar.
 Here you can configure different settings about user creation and updation.

-• User and gruop provisioning in Jira, Confluence, Bitbucket User Sync
+• User and group provisioning in Jira, Confluence, Bitbucket User Sync

 • You also have an option to set Default Project Lead and Default Component Lead.